Rastafari movement in the United States: Universal Negro Improvement Association

-Garvey tried to organize Black people worldwide, to give them an influential voice in society with overwhelming numbers.
+Garvey tried to organize black people worldwide, to give them an influential voice in society with overwhelming numbers.
 He established the Universal Negro Improvement Association (UNIA).
 After failed attempts to create a following in Jamaica, Garvey relocated the UNIA to upper Manhattan's Harlem neighborhood.
 By 1920, he had over 2,000,000 members in over 1,000 local UNIA chapters.

-The association had the goal of establishing Black political and economic independence.
-Garvey initially came to the U.S. to preach Black nationalism through the back-to-Africa movement.
+The association had the goal of establishing black political and economic independence.
+Garvey initially came to the U.S. to preach black nationalism through the back-to-Africa movement.
 Displaced Africans would return to the land of their ancestors, where they would create a prosperous African state and make the continent a world power.
 In 1924, with the financial assistance of UNIA members, Garvey sought to purchase one million acres (4000 km^{2}) of land from Liberia.
 This land would be the place of repatriation about which Garvey had spoken for nearly two decades.
-Elevan days after Garvey agreed to purchase the land, however, Firestone Tires (with the aid of the U.S. government) bought the land instead.
+Eleven days after Garvey agreed to purchase the land, however, Firestone Tires (with the aid of the U.S. government) bought the land instead.

 Negro Factories Corporation

-Established on January 20, 1920, the Negro Factories Corporation (an offshoot of the UNIA) sought to create factories which would employ only Black people and produce commodities sold only to Black consumers.
-Garvey envisioned an all-Black economy which could supply Black consumers around the globe, and advocated independent Black grocery stores, restaurants, laundromats, tailor shops, millinery stores, and publishing houses.
-The Negro Factories Corporation gave Black people initiative, hope, and the secular identity required to prosper in American society.
+Established on January 20, 1920, the Negro Factories Corporation (an offshoot of the UNIA) sought to create factories which would employ only black people and produce commodities sold only to black consumers.
+Garvey envisioned an all-black economy which could supply black consumers around the globe, and advocated independent black grocery stores, restaurants, laundromats, tailor shops, millinery stores, and publishing houses.
+The Negro Factories Corporation gave black people initiative, hope, and the secular identity required to prosper in American society.

 Black Star Line

-Garvey announced the creation of the Black Star Line on June 23, 1919 to correlate with the back-to-Africa movement as a shipping company which would link Black communities in the U.S., Jamaica, Canada, Central America, and Africa.
-It was intended to transport Black labored goods, including raw materials and manufactured items, to Black consumers around the world.
-Garvey had to raise $500,000 to purchase the company's first ship, and sold stock only to Black people.
+Garvey announced the creation of the Black Star Line on June 23, 1919 to correlate with the back-to-Africa movement as a shipping company which would link black communities in the U.S., Jamaica, Canada, Central America, and Africa.
+It was intended to transport black produced goods, including raw materials and manufactured items, to black consumers around the world.
+Garvey had to raise $500,000 to purchase the company's first ship, and sold stock only to black people.
 Over 15,000 people saw the S.S.
 Frederick Douglass set sail on its first trip to Jamaica.
 The company folded in 1922, with net losses estimated at over $1,000,000.